-Driving may be relicensed after 6 months if the aetiology of the pain is non-cerebral - trigeminal neuralgia, for example.
+May be relicensed/licensed after 6 months if the aetiology of the pain is non-cerebral - trigeminal neuralgia, for example.

-If the aetiology is cerebral - stroke, for example - it will be 12 months before driving may be relicensed, provided there is no debarring residual impairment likely to affect safe driving.
+If the aetiology is cerebral - stroke, for example - may be relicensed/licensed after 12 months provided there is no debarring residual impairment likely to affect safe driving.